Names and identifying details have been changed to protect client privacy. Published with written consent.

 The Approach

-James was explicit from session one: the goal was not to help Michael "get over" his wife.
+Therapist was explicit from session one: the goal was not to help Michael "get over" his wife.
 The goal was to help him carry his love for her in a way that did not flatten the rest of his life.

 The Turning Point